This article has been updated since its initial publication on 13 June.

-Now the first round of votes is complete, we look at some of the front runners in the contest, and analyse what they each mean for international development.
+Now the second round of votes is complete, we look at some of the front runners in the contest, and analyse what they each mean for international development.

 Who votes for the new prime minister?

 Only Conservative Party members vote for the next leader.
-Over the next week, Conservative MPs will vote on who they want out of the candidates, with last place dropping out of the race after each round.
+Over this next week, Conservative MPs will continue to vote on who they want out of the candidates, with the last place dropping out of the race after each round.
 Once there are two left, the Conservative Party membership votes on who the UK’s new prime minister will be by mid-July.

-The first round of voting amongst MPs has already finished, with three candidates being knocked out due to insufficient support.
-Former minister, Mark Harper, former leader of the Commons, Andrea Leadsom, and former Work and Pensions secretary, Esther McVey will no longer take part in the contest.
+After the first round of voting, three candidates were knocked out due to insufficient support.
+Former minister, Mark Harper, former leader of the Commons, Andrea Leadsom, and former Work and Pensions Secretary, Esther McVey were eliminated.
 Whilst we were yet to hear from Harper and Leadsom as to what their position on international development would have been, Esther McVey was the only candidate in the contest to publicly back cutting the aid budget by half.

 So, who is left in the contest and what are their positions on international development and humanitarian assistance?

-Rory Stewart – 19 votes after the first round
+Rory Stewart – 37 votes after the second round

-Gaining 19 votes in the first round of voting, the current secretary of state for international development has made no secret of his desire for the top job - in the very early days of his new post as Department for International Development (DFID) boss, he said that he wanted to be prime minister.
+The biggest winner in the second round of voting (up from 19 votes in the first round), the current secretary of state for international development has made no secret of his desire for the top job – in the very early days of his new post as Department for International Development (DFID) boss, he said that he wanted to be prime minister.
 In terms of policy, he has said that he would maintain 0.7% of the UK’s gross national income being spent on international development, but would double the amount of UK aid spend on tackling the “climate emergency” we face.

-Jeremy Hunt – 43 votes after the first round
+Jeremy Hunt – 46 votes after the second round

-In second place so far with 43 votes, the foreign secretary is considered one of the front runners for the top job.
+Although only increasing his vote share by 3 from the first round (43 votes), the foreign secretary is still considered one of the front runners for the top job.
 At his campaign launch, he reiterated his support for maintaining 0.7% of our economy for international development.
 He is on record as saying he believes that the aid target is a symbol of our soft power, and used a recent trip to five countries across Africa to build a relationship that was based on aid as well as enterprise and prosperity.

-Boris Johnson – 114 votes after the first round
+Boris Johnson – 126 votes after the second round

 Dominic Raab – 27 votes after the first round